-Heathrow International Airport – Terminal 2
+Heathrow Airport Terminal 2

 London, United Kingdom.
 2008-2014

-The Queen’s Terminal is developed under a roof whose three large waves emphasize the three main parts of the process passengers go through flying: check-in, security control and boarding.
-In this way, function and form are completely integrated, helping the passenger to orientate themselves through the Terminal in an intuitive and natural way.
+The Queen’s Terminal is developed under a roof whose three large waves emphasize the three main parts of the process passengers go through when flying: check-in, security control and boarding.
+Thus, function and form are integrated to favor intuitive passenger orientation.
+Aiming at a construction method that minimizes the impact on the facilities and the adjacent urban environment, this goal was achieved through the use of innovative solutions based on modular systems and a carefully designed construction schedule.

 • Place/Date: London, United Kingdom / 2008-2014